peteash10/instructionsforhumans.com/pages/kruse.md

 ![](http://instructionsforhumans.com/images/kruse4.jpg)

-Susan is planning a major project next year exploring this technology so you'll be helping her with research and development.
+Kruse is planning a major project next year exploring this technology so you'll be helping her with research and development.

-This exercise emerged from Susan taking the "walk in a straight line" instruction card from the gallery and bringing me the pen drawing as evidence of the walk.
+This exercise emerged from Kruse taking the "walk in a straight line" instruction card from the gallery and bringing me the pen drawing as evidence of the walk.

 ![](http://instructionsforhumans.com/images/kruse3.jpg)